shano/knowledge-garden/pages/Essentialism.md

 	- What problem do I want?
 	- Schedule blank space to think.
 	- Don't fill your day!
 Budget your time with all bets are off.
-	- Minimum viable progress.
+	- Do the most difficult thing first, with minimum viable progress.
 As early as possible.
 	- Divide your week into themes.
 - During the day
 	- Ask yourself frequently "Is this the most important thing I could be doing right now?'